-Having read last years intro I might sound like a broken record but we have in fact increased our readership by 30% so on behalf of the team at Headfonics we want to thank you for visiting us, commentating, answering questions and throwing shoes at us.
+Having read last year’s intro I might sound like a broken record but we have in fact increased our readership by 30% so on behalf of the team at Headfonics, we want to thank you for visiting us, commentating, answering questions, and throwing shoes at us.

 When looking back on 2016 we pretty much saw a continuing trend from 2015 blossom and grow with a huge focus on mobile gear including IEMs and customs.
-We saw the rise of the planar IEM for instance with Obravo, then Audeze and now Unique Melody bringing out some very interesting gear.
+We saw the rise of the planar IEM for instance with Obravo, then Audeze, and now Unique Melody bringing out some very interesting gear.

 Customs gear now kicking off with 18, yes 18 drivers in flagships – will we get 20+ in 2017?
-We also saw new technology such as tubeless resonance chambers from Campfire Audio, new hearing protection devices such as ISOLATE from Flare and ADEL.
+We also saw new technology such as tubeless resonance chambers from Campfire Audio, and new hearing protection devices such as ISOLATE from Flare and ADEL.

 Ironically, 2016 heralded the first year we did not refresh the design or publishing methodology of Headfonics.
 I think we hit our groove and the positive feedback from our readers has been something that we humbly appreciate.
 It also makes choosing the top gear of the year dead simple going by the scores.

 We actually reviewed the Ether C at the start of the year and I fell in love with it.
 I was convinced it would walk this category at the time.
-Of course, Dan was working his magic on an upgrade and out comes the Ether C Flow before the year ends.
+Of course, Dan was working his magic on an upgrade, and out comes the Ether C Flow before the year ends.

-Wow, all the caveats on the Ether C I had mentioned earlier in the year have been blown away by the Ether C Flow.
-Gone are the lean low end and peaky highs and in comes a smoother treble response and plenty of power in the bass response with excellent detail to boot.
+Wow, all the caveats on the Ether C I mentioned earlier in the year have been blown away by the Ether C Flow.
+Gone are the lean low-end and peaky highs and in comes a smoother treble response and plenty of power in the bass response with excellent detail to boot.

 Combining speaker technology, AMT, with a neodymium dynamic driver into an essentially an open IEM design oBravo have created a sumptuous, clear and incredibly detailed universal IEM that makes other universals seem almost one-dimensional.

 Yes, it costs a ton, I get that and it will continue to be a talking point.
 However, I simply can’t put my finger on anything that sounds as good or better so perhaps, in this case, it could well be justified.
 Just demo it in a quiet room for a while and see if you agree that’s all I ask.

 For Zeus costs roughly $500 more than your average TOTL CIEM, which a lot of people might already find exorbitant.
 Zeus has its own signature, and this will ultimately determine someone’s preference.
 You can never say one signature is better than the other – that also holds for a completely neutral one.

 But what Zeus does have, is a natural authority over others – regardless of signature.
-It’s high resolution and resolving nature, total sense of control and linearity in the upper frequencies, subtle presentation of detail and 3D imaging reveal a masterful piece of engineering.
+Its high resolution and resolving nature, total sense of control and linearity in the upper frequencies, subtle presentation of detail, and 3D imaging reveal a masterful piece of engineering.

 Head Fi’ers agree, Feliks Audio does amazing work and they are highly praised out yonder on other forums as well.
 I’ve got to say, this one is a real golden ticket for me as a musicality chaser, someone who doesn’t want a pure or accurate tone.

 I don’t think the extreme clinical tone chasers should invest in this, but if you are in the middle and might enjoy a bit of both with the potential to EQ to achieve a boosted appeal to your desired presentation, or want a forward and linear sound with plentiful everything…this amp comes highly recommended.

 I hate getting on the hype train, I really do, but I think that I just bought a ticket for the Mojo express because, tonally, it is leaps and bounds ahead of competing units purposed for the same target market.

 The fact that it is a highly programmable design with a super high sampling rate already built into it makes it a portable DAC/Amp that should still stay relevant for a long time indeed.

 This was a close run thing with the Questyle QP1R which had the same score but we felt the more modern design and features on the i5 plus the more competitive price point gave the i5 an edge.
-It is simply more involving and more in tune with modern on the go audiophile demands.
+It is simply more involving and more in tune with modern on-the-go audiophile demands.

-I can honestly say for $499 this is probably the best all round DAP in the market today.
-It is also a thoroughly modern DAP with a rock solid touch sensitive Android platform and a very likable UI in partnership with HiBy Music.
+I can honestly say for $499 this is probably the best all-round DAP in the market today.
+It is also a thoroughly modern DAP with a rock solid touch-sensitive Android platform and a very likable UI in partnership with HiBy Music.

 This is an ambitious project and Cayin has pulled it off in my opinion.
 It could so easily have fallen into a cul de sac of bugs and afterthoughts (think DX100) but just about every angle is covered.
 It feels mature and even though technically the N6 is still the flagship it will be the i5 that gets the popular vote and the attention.

 Who saw this success coming?
 Flare Audio cannot fail, as their CEO (Davies Roberts) refuses to allow even a “very good” product to be allowed to pass through production.
 Nope.
 He’ll only take “the best thing there is” and has proven twice in a row that he means business.

 Such a feat has never been achieved in an isolator before that I am even aware of.
-This is the first noise canceling plug that I’ve ever used that allowed me to stand right next to a 7 ft tall speaker at a concert and be unbothered by it, but then walk away to a more distant area and be able to hear people speaking around me.
+This is the first noise-canceling plug that I’ve ever used that allowed me to stand right next to a 7 ft tall speaker at a concert and be unbothered by it, but then walk away to a more distant area and be able to hear people speaking around me.

 There is no doubt that this Elear is the top dog at the $999 and under level.
-She is luxurious to boot, looks great, feels great, sounds great, is efficient and does not require much amping to get great sound out of, has incredible responsiveness to equalization and can really pack a punch in terms of dynamics and physical impact.
+She is luxurious to boot, looks great, feels great, sounds great, is efficient and does not require much amping to get great sound out of, has incredible responsiveness to equalization, and can really pack a punch in terms of dynamics and physical impact.

 I am let down by the lack of staging width and height, but it is very hard for my ears to care too much when such an awesome depth of field and realism factor is present.
 The Elear is my Writer’s Choice pick for one of the best full-size headphones to come along in a very long time.

 I harked back to a few reviews thinking about what I had said and something came up each and every time and that was how great everything sounded when paired with Cypher Labs Sustain84 tube amp.

-In my review, I spoke fondly of its clean smooth sound, great speed, and ultra low noise floor but roll on 10 months and I am dumbfounded how everything, from sensitive IEM’s to great planar cans just sound so good on this $1000 tube amp.
+In my review, I spoke fondly of its clean smooth sound, great speed, and ultra-low noise floor but roll on 10 months and I am dumbfounded how everything, from sensitive IEMs to great planar cans just sounds so good on this $1000 tube amp.

-It’s unassuming looks really disguises a wonderfully tuned amplifier and I can happily plug anything into it and feel confident that it will sound great.
+It’s unassuming looks really disguise a wonderfully tuned amplifier and I can happily plug anything into it and feel confident that it will sound great.
 In fact, I do just that for a great many reviews when studying another audio product’s potential and I need a good amp to see how really good it sounds or scales.

-I don’t feel Cypher Labs get enough credit for how good their amp gear is so this is a big two thumbs up for all the hard work Dave Maudlin and his team has put into rolling out star performing amps such as the Sustain84.
+I don’t feel Cypher Labs get enough credit for how good their amp gear is so this is a big two-thumbs up for all the hard work Dave Maudlin and his team has put into rolling out star-performing amps such as the Sustain84.

 It’s the way you can match every headphone the way you want.
 You can either enhance an analytical character or go for a darker analog feel.
 On top of that, you can store equalizer presets and straighten almost any headphone.

 This little beast will bring new life to your old headphones, I promise.
 Just try it!
 If you want to build a house, the most important prerequisite is to have a good foundation.
-Same goes for headphones, they need a good source.
+The same goes for headphones, they need a good source.